-6.2 Title VI and Metro's Equity PlatformAnalysis
+6.2 Title VI and Metro's Equity Platform

 Metro's Equity Platform was adopted in February 2017.
-The framework for equity begins with Title VI of the Civil Rights Act of 1964 which protects minority and low income communities from disparate and disproportionate negative impacts as a result of major transit service changes.
-Executive Order 12898 - Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations provides further protection of low-income communities from disparate and disproportionate negative impacts.
+The framework for equity begins with Title VI of the Civil Rights Act of 1964 which protects minority and low-income communities from disparate and disproportionate negative impacts as a result of major transit service changes.

-&lt;sup>13 The United Transportation Union (UTU) merged with the Sheet Metal Workers Union in 2014 to form SMART.
+&lt;sup>7 The United Transportation Union (UTU) merged with the Sheet Metal Workers Union in 2014 to form SMART.